-Emerson and Anaheim sue each other from time to time, as competitors often do.
+Emerson and Moen or its predecessor, Anaheim, sue each other from time to time, as competitors often do.
 That’s not really a problem for consumers, though.

-There are two downsides to Anaheim disposals.
+There are two downsides to Moen disposals.
 Here they are, in no particular order.

 Unlike competing units from Emerson, they don’t have a bolt in the bottom that you can turn with an Allen wrench to clear a jam in the unit.
-The only way to un-jam an Anaheim unit is to stick a broomstick into the unit and turn.
+The only way to un-jam a Moen unit is to stick a broomstick into the unit and turn.
 It’s nice to have both options.

 There’s one other disadvantage, if you’re concerned about loss of manufacturing jobs in the United States.
-Anaheim doesn’t make its units in the USA.
+Moen doesn’t make its units in the USA.
 Emerson does some overseas production as well, but sells those products overseas.
 Emerson makes its units for domestic sale in Wisconsin.
-Anaheim makes its units in China.
+Moen makes its units in China.